jtdressel/RunEasonRun/ReadMe.txt

 Space: jump.
 Allows double jump when Eason is in the air

-K: drop onto the floors fast
+k: drop onto the floors fast

-A: Eason rushes to the front and attacks the enimies
+j: Eason rushes to the front and attacks the enimies

+wasd: Movement in brawl mode

+j: punch in brawl mode

+k: multi-punch in brawl mode

+j+k: energy attack in brawl mode

+Attribution
+LittleFighters2
+Battleheart
+Bleach DS4th
+Loli vs the Headmaster
+Pokemon FireRed
+Sonata Pathetique by Ludwig Van
+VictoryMusic vy Koops94
+Beethoven